- Chartered Accountants are well positioned to excel in the digital focused gig-economy

 3. Uncertainty can create opportunity

-Uncertain political or economic conditions can push organisations to convert roles from permanent to contract-based, in order to allow greater flexibility when responding to external forces.
-Situations like Brexit or the ongoing trade tensions between China and the United States have seen businesses more hesitant to take on permanent staff, instead electing for temporary contractors as they carry less risk, particularly in regard to redundancy costs.
+Situations like the Coronavirus pandemic and the accompanying economic downturn have seen businesses more hesitant to take on permanent staff, instead opting for temporary contractors as they carry less risk, particularly in regard to redundancy costs.

-While a contract or freelance position may not provide the level of security a permanent position can, it can provide finance professionals with the opportunity to develop new skills, work more flexibly and form new life-long contacts.
+While a contract or freelance position may not provide the level of security a permanent position can, it has provided finance professionals with the opportunity to develop new skills, work more flexibly and form new life-long contacts3.

 Those best placed to take advantage of the opportunities offered by the gig economy are those with the necessary soft skills.

-In these instances the presence of strong soft skills such as communication and the willingness to provide and receive constructive feedback has the potential to create positive and long-term relationships between gig workers and finance professionals.
+In these instances, strong soft skills such as communication, emotional intelligence and a willingness to provide and receive constructive feedback has the potential to create positive and long-term relationships between gig workers and their clients and prospects.

 5. Adopting a digital mindset is a necessity

-David Lacire, Associate Director at Robert Walters New Zealand and guest speaker at the upcoming accounting conference asserts that as the gig economy is thriving due to advancements in technology, finance professionals need to be able to adapt to change and embrace the opportunities technology provides.
+David Lacire, Associate Director at Robert Walters New Zealand asserts that as the gig economy is reliant upon continual advancements in technology and the world of work moving evermore online, accounting and finance professionals must be able to adapt to change and embrace opportunities as they arise.